fbpx

 I love working with people but I also believe I could do very well in a managerial or administrative position: oversee the people helping the people, and organize efforts and interventions.
 I really enjoyed what we did with the case study competition.
 I love to be in the field, but doing the research and looking at the needs is also important.
 You need people to do that, delegate, and let their employees spread their wings and do the work.

-About the Online Master of Science in Health Education and Behavior at the University of Florida
+About the Online Master of Science in Health Education & Behavior From the University of Florida

 Request Brochure